HyPT-2

 Prof Atwater is a multi-award winning scientist and highly-cited author, having authored and co-authored over 500 publications and 60 patents.
 His work has been published in the most prestigious scientific journals and he is a member of a range of highly esteemed research societies.

-Photoelectrochemical water splitting: science advances, efficiency limits and translational challenges
+Photoelectrochemical water splitting: Science advances, efficiency limits and translational challenges

-In the last decade, significant advances have been made in design of unassisted听 photoelectrochemical cells for hydrogen generation such that today鈥檚 most advanced lab prototype PEC water splitting devices have solar-to-hydrogen efficiencies rivaling the solar-to-electric efficiency in photovoltaics.
+In the last decade, significant advances have been made in design of unassisted photoelectrochemical cells for hydrogen generation such that today鈥檚 most advanced lab prototype PEC water splitting devices have solar-to-hydrogen efficiencies rivaling the solar-to-electric efficiency in photovoltaics.
 Prof Atwater will describe a framework for understanding PEC design for high efficiency, and will outline some of the durability and scalability challenges that need to be addressed for large-scale PEC hydrogen generation.

 Prof Kazunari Domen, University of Tokyo and Shinshu University